frederic-perez/AmE-dictionary/data/idioms.md

 __cloud the issue__ To obfuscate or distract from the topic at hand by introducing irrelevant and/or misleading information.
 __clout list__ A secret list of people who, through advantageous connections and relationships with people of affluence, authority, or political influence, are given preferential consideration during an admissions or appointments process.
 __clutch (one’s)/the pearls__ To react in a scandalized or mortified manner to once-salacious but now relatively common things, events, situations, etc. _Parents should try not to clutch the pearls every time their teenagers come out of their room dressed outrageously—it only makes them want to push the envelope even further._
+__cock of the walk__ [:scroll: In animal husbandry, an enclosed yard or a pen is known as a walk.
+A rooster who rules a roost is, literally, a cock of the walk.]
+A person who behaves in an arrogant and domineering manner in a group. _The deputy manager was cock of the walk until the new manager arrived.
+He loved acting cock of the walk and ordering everyone about._
 __cock one’s head__ :two::hammer: _She cocked her head to the sound of a locomotive._
 __code of silence__ The practice of not disclosing important or vital information by members of a group, as due to the threat of violence, reprisal, being branded as a traitor, or an inherent sense of honor.
 __cold feet__ :two::hammer: